danielsaidi/SystemNotification/README.md

     }
 ```

-Once you have a notification, you can attach it to any view, using the `systemNotification` modifier:
+Once you have a `SystemNotification`, you can use the `systemNotification` modifier to attach it to any view:

 ```swift
 List(items) { item